Benjamin Gitlow: Radical oppositionist

-In 1929 Communist Parties around the world were purged of so-called "Right Oppositions" by the Communist International as the world Communist movement lurched towards the revolutionary left.
+In 1929, communist parties around the world were purged of so-called "Right Oppositions" by the Comintern as the world communist movement lurched towards the revolutionary left.
 Together with his factional co-thinker Jay Lovestone, Ben Gitlow was expelled from the party as purported supporters of Nikolai Bukharin in the USSR in opposition to the hardline faction of Joseph Stalin.
-The expelled Communists followed Lovestone into a new organization, the so-called Communist Party (Majority Group), which actually included a small fraction of the membership of the regular Communist Party.
+The expelled communists followed Lovestone into a new organization, the so-called Communist Party (Majority Group), which actually included a small fraction of the membership of the regular Communist Party.

-Gitlow was named a member of the governing National Council of the CP(MG) in October 1929.
+Gitlow was named a member of the governing National Council of the CP (MG) in October 1929.
 At the 1st National Conference of the organization, held July 4–6, 1930 in New York City, Gitlow was elected Secretary of the Lovestone political organization, a role in which he continued at least through 1932.
 In the fall of 1930, Gitlow was sent on a month-long tour of the United States on behalf of the Lovestoneites, taking him to Detroit, Chicago, and Superior, Wisconsin, before returning to the east coast.

 Throughout the first 5 years of its existence the Lovestone organization continued to seek accommodation with the regular Communist Party.
 Gitlow's own views had gradually changed, however.
 In May 1933 he and Lazar Becker split from the Lovestoneites to found the Workers Communist League, which in turn merged with a group around B.J.
 Field to form the Organization Committee for a Revolutionary Workers Party the next year.